CorruptBandit/Save-Image-as-Type/README.md

 ### Permissions Management

+**NOT CURRENTLY SUPPORTED, ONCE FIXED IT WILL ALLOW THE FOLLOWING**:

-When you install this extension, Chrome will prompt you with the option **"Allow this extension to read and change all your data on websites that you visit."** You can set this permission to be:
+When you install this extension, Chromium will prompt you with the option **"Allow this extension to read and change all your data on websites that you visit."** You can set this permission to be:

 - **On click**: The extension will only have access to the current tab when you actively use it.
 - **On specific sites**: If you prefer, you can allow the extension access only to certain websites.